josdem/hugo/content/music/myremixes.md

 title = "DJing"

 +++
-Music has been always part of my life, as a child I remember connecting speakers, microhpones and walkmans together.
-Now is my hobbie create mixes and upload them to the cloud, so anyone who enjoy music as I do can listen and share.
+Music has been always part of my life, as a child I use to connect speakers, microphones and walkmans together.
+Now is my hobbie create mixes and upload them to the cloud, so anyone who enjoy music as I do can listen and share them.

 *NOTE:* I’m going to put my mixes from 2010 to nowadays, I hope you enjoy them.